 - Help employees uncover their work purpose.
-Articulate how the work each employee does profoundly matters to the organization’s success.
+Articulate how each employee’s work profoundly matters to the organization’s success.

 - Introduce meaningful and measurable recognition and rewards.
 Study after study shows many engaged employees can be just as satisfied with smaller, personalized rewards as they are with traditional ones such as raises and bonuses.
 A formal recognition program doesn’t have to be extravagant to be effective.

 - Understand there will be ebbs and flows of engagement.
 Even the most highly motivated and engaged employees have enthusiasm dips caused by complex and diverse factors.
 You can elevate energy levels by restructuring workflows, introducing new engagement strategies such as gamification, and amplifying employee accomplishments.